oribermudez/weatherJournal/README.md

 ### Installing

-Clone the repo and install the node modules.
+Clone the repo and install the node modules. <br />
-Your can do that by typing 'npm i' in your terminal.
+Your can do that by typing 'npm i' in your terminal. <br />

 ### Running the app

-Open your terminal and go to the project folder.
+Open your terminal and go to the project folder. <br />
-Type 'node server.js' in the terminal to run the server.
+Type 'node server.js' in the terminal to run the server. <br />
-Open your web browser and go to http://localhost:3000/ to see the app.
+Open your web browser and go to http://localhost:3000/ to see the app. <br />

 ## Built With